ucsd-ets/jupyterhub-saml-auth/README.md

 # OPTIONAL, install package if developing source code
 pip install -e .

-# start the docker containers
+pytest test/unit # run the unit tests
-docker compose up -d

 ```

-### Test the authentication process
+#### Test the authentication process

-The application and IdP runs as docker containers and bind to ports: 8000, 8443, and 8080.
-You can navigate to `localhost:8000` in your browser to begin testing and to login via SAML, navigate to `localhost:8000/hub/saml_login`.
-The user registered in the IdP is `user1` with password `user1pass`.
+The acceptance test starts the application as a Docker container.
+Start the containers with `docker compose up -d` prior to running the acceptance test with the command `pytest test/test_acceptance.py`.
+See `conftest.py` for a list of command line switches/flags to run the acceptance tests.

 ### Kill your docker environment